ivy-llc/memory/README.rst

     </a>
     <br clear="all" />

-**End-to-end memory modules for deep learning developers, written in Ivy.**
+**End-to-end memory modules for machine learning developers, written in Ivy.**

 .. raw:: html